 The problem with false underlying assumptions is that loyalty to them forces us to take literally things that were meant to be taken figuratively and to take figuratively things that were meant to be taken literally.
 But how can we know for certain when something should be taken literally or figuratively?
 The immediate context usually indicates it but ultimately the overall context of Scripture as a whole is the guiding beacon.
 God authored the Scriptures in such a way that sound reasoning and logic harmonized across all of Scripture indicates we’ve arrived at the truth.

 Because Trinitarianism begins with the false underlying assumption that the one God exists in three co-equal persons, it eagerly takes the figurative statement “the Word was God” (Jhn 1:1) literally, but must also take its surrounding statements “the Word was with [the] God … The same was in the beginning with [the] God” (Jhn 1:2), figuratively.
-He couldn’t literally be with the one true God when He Himself is the one true God!
+He couldn’t literally be with the God when He Himself is the God!

 Non-Trinitarians, on the other hand, are certainly noble in rejecting the Trinitarian view of God as false.
 However, most all of them fall into the ditch on the other side by adopting another view of God and His Son that’s just as false.
 This is evident by them also forcing Scripture to comply with their false assumptions—taking literal what’s figurative and figurative what’s literal.